San Francisco newspaper strike of 1994: Two online newspapers

 At the beginning of the strike, The Examiners Head of Development Chris Gulker re-launched his pilot web project called the Electric Examiner as The Gate, thus creating the official online version of San Francisco's two big newspapers.
-This news service remained "heavily dependent on wire-service stories" for lack of contributing journalists and editors.
+This news service, which remains in operation as the current-day SFGate, remained "heavily dependent on wire-service stories" for lack of contributing journalists and editors.

 The striking journalists set up their own online newspaper, the San Francisco Free Press, and competed with The Gate as "the soul of the Examiner and the Chronicle."
 Led by the Examiner's Associate Editor Bruce Koon and former SF Weekly editor Marcelo Rodriguez, they received assistance from Cynsa Bonorris, who coded the html, and Dave Winer, who pitched in helping automate the production process.
 The team operated from a makeshift newsroom using their own hardware and a local ISP for rented server space.

 The Free Press scored a scoop during its first week, reporting that Senator Dianne Feinstein had been wrongly accused of hiring an undocumented worker in the early 1980s.

 During the strike both online newspapers were claiming a total of more than 100,000 readers a day, which was a fraction of the actual newspapers' estimated circulation of 600,000, but far beyond the 10,000 or so people in the Bay Area who had access to them.